-For use with our system, Essex recommends AP Racing R3 brake fluid or AP Racing R4 brake fluid.
-Both are always in stock and available through Essex and our distributors.
+For use with our system, Essex recommends AP Racing Super 600 brake fluid or AP Racing PRF brake fluid.
+Both are always in stock and available through Essex.
 We recommend purchasing three bottles (standard 500ml size) of your preferred fluid to complete the installation.

 The goal of bleeding the brakes is to remove all of the old fluid from the system, replacing it with your new fluid.
 With a single brake fluid reservoir (which your car has), fluid in the front and the rear of the car will mix.
 You therefore need to bleed all four corners of the car.
 The caliper bleeding sequence is to start with the corner of the car furthest from the master cylinder (mc), and work your way closer to the mc: Passenger rear, driver rear, passenger front, driver front.
-The proper bleeding sequence is the lower bleed screw, followed by the upper bleed screw.
-Use a 7/16"/11mm box end wrench on the caliper bleed screws, and an appropriate bleeder bottle (available through Essex).
+For fixed calipers with two bleed screws, the proper bleeding sequence is the inboard bleed screw (closest to the engine), followed by the outboard bleed screw (closest to the wheel face).
+Use a 7/16" box end wrench on the caliper bleed screws, and an appropriate bleeder bottle (available through Essex).

 When loosening and tightening the bleed screws during this process, just snug them and do not over-tighten.
 The final torque value on your last tightening of the bleed screw should be 150 lb-in.
+An easy rule of thumb to remember when tightening bleed screws is that you should never apply more pressure than you could exert with one finger.

-- Make sure brake pads are secured in all calipers. - Open the top of your brake fluid reservoir, and make sure it is mostly full.
-At no point during the bleeding process should you allow the level of brake fluid to go below the minimum level marking. - Have some rags and brake cleaner handy, and place a drip pan or cardboard below the caliper you are bleeding - Position your box end wrench over the lower bleed screw on the passenger rear caliper, followed by the hose from your bleeder bottle. - With a friend behind the wheel and working the brake pedal, loosen the bleed screw and have your friend pump the brakes to the floor 5 or 6 times to flow some of the old brake fluid out of the system - You should see some air bubbles flowing through the bleeder hose.
+- Make sure brake pads are secured in both calipers. - Open the top of your brake fluid reservoir, and make sure it is mostly full.
+At no point during the bleeding process should you allow the level of brake fluid to go below the minimum level marking. - Have some rags and brake cleaner handy, and place a drip pan or cardboard below the caliper you are bleeding. - Position your 7/16" box end over the inboard bleed screw on the passenger rear caliper, followed by the hose from your bleeder bottle. - With a friend behind the wheel and working the brake pedal, loosen the bleed screw and have your friend pump the brakes to the floor 5 or 6 times to flow some of the old brake fluid out of the system You should see some air bubbles flowing through the bleeder hose.
 Have your friend hold the brake pedal to the floor, and snug the bleed screw back up. - Check the fluid in your reservoir, and refill to the max line if necessary. - Tell your friend, "pressure."
 S/he will apply pressure to the brake pedal.
 Loosen the bleed screw.
 The pedal will slowly drop to the floor as fluid flows out of the bleed screw.
 When the pedal hits the floor your friend holds it there, and tells you, "down."
 Tighten the bleed screw.
 Repeat this process until no more air bubbles are flowing out of the caliper.
-On your friend's final press, close the bleed screw when his foot is half way to the floor. - Check the fluid in your reservoir, and refill to the max line if necessary. - Repeat this procedure on the upper bleed screw on the passenger rear. - Repeat the above procedure in the prescribed caliper order, continually checking the fluid level in your reservoir.
+On your friend's final press, close the bleed screw when his foot is half way to the floor. - Check the fluid in your reservoir, and refill to the max line if necessary. - Repeat this procedure on the outside bleed screw on the passenger rear. - Repeat the above procedure in the prescribed caliper order, continually checking the fluid level in your reservoir.
 It will drain quickly, so keep a close eye on it. - When you are done bleeding, wipe up any brake fluid on the calipers, lines, etc. with brake clean and rags.
-It will destroy the finish of any painted surface it touches. - Fill your fluid reservoir to the max line and tighten the cap. - Have your friend apply pressure to the brake pedal, while you examine the connections at all corners of the car for leaks. - Due to the internal fluid passages in the Radi-CALTM calipers, air can sometimes get trapped inside the caliper.
-We recommend doing a quick re-bleed of the calipers after the intial test drive to be sure all of the air is bled out.
+It will destroy the finish of any painted surface it touches.